History of Chinese currency: Customs gold units

 Customs gold units (關金圓, pinyin: guānjīnyuán) were issued by the Central Bank of China to facilitate payment of duties on imported goods.
 Unlike the national currency which suffered from hyperinflation, the CGUs were pegged to the U.S. dollar at 1 CGU = US$0.40.

-Unfortunately, the peg was removed in 1935 and the bank allowed CGUs to be released for general use.
+The peg was removed in 1935 and the bank allowed CGUs to be released for general use.
 Already awash with excessive paper currency, the CGUs only added to rampant hyperinflation.